Borito/RoyalCommands/README.markdown

 I am very much open for new command ideas.

-RoyalCommands is coded in Eclipse 3.7.1 with the follwing libraries:
+RoyalCommands is coded in Eclipse 3.7.1 with the following libraries:

- * bukkit-1.0.0-RC1-SNAPSHOT.jar (1054)
+ * bukkit-1.0.0-RC1-SNAPSHOT.jar (1058)
- * craftbukkit-1.0.0-SNAPSHOT.jar (1559)
- * PermissionsEx.jar (optional, I should think)

 RoyalCommands has no config file, as I don't think it needs one.
 Feel free to contact me if you would like to see one implemented.